EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts.md

 	* 1. Remove samples based on library size
 	* 2. Select cohort 1 data
 	* 3. Remove all genes not available in all samples
+		* Is more relevant to remove these genes?
+		* Or to remove samples that have 0 reads in key genes associated with breast cancer?
 	* 4. Normalise
 	* 5. Apply linear models with covariables and obtain final model